 Hyde set out to read the anthropology, and many fairy tales and folk stories, about gift exchange.
 He came to three conclusions about gift-giving which differentiate it from market exchange.

 Gift exchange traditionally has much wider circulations than just that passed between two individuals, especially when gifts are given anonymously.
 Hyde quotes an Indian story of two women who decide to dispense with their alms-giving duties by only giving gifts to each other and who are consequently reincarnated as two wells with poisonous water.
 Another example is Thomas Hutchinson's phrase "Indian givers", arising from Puritan encounters with Native Americans who had a different sense of what property is.
 For these people, when you gave someone something, it wasn't theirs to keep: they had to pass it on.
-This perplexed the Puritans and so the phrase has come to mean someone who is insincere about gift-giving, but it clearly means the opposite: someone who understands the actual ethic of gift-giving, which is that gifts flow through you, they are not yours to own.
+This perplexed the Puritans and so the phrase has come to mean someone who is insincere about gift-giving, but it really means the opposite: someone who understands the actual ethic of gift-giving, which is that gifts flow through you, they are not yours to own.
 You are their custodian.
 In fact, one functional definition of community is "a place where gift exchange can operate".

 When property circulates as a gift, it increases in value, or it bestows liveliness.
 "There is some sense of increase, or of something gaining life as it circulates."
-Hyde talks about the fairy tale trope of being given seemingly worthless objects while traveling through the Land of Fairie, only to wake up the next morning and see that they are gold.
+Hyde talks about the fairy tale trope of being given seemingly worthless objects while traveling through the Land of Faerie, only to wake up the next morning and see that they are gold.
 "What seemed worthless in one community and state, turns out to be valuable in another community and state."
-The folktales tell of two responses: there are those who try to go back and get more, or figure out the price and cash in; and there are those who give the gift on.
+The folktales tell of two responses: there are those who try to go back and get more, or figure out the price and cash in; and there are those who pass the gift on.
 For the person who begins to count, to reckon the value of the gift; it turns back into ashes.
 For the other person, life becomes more lively.
 "There's a kind of trans-substantiation, or morality, implied in how you treat a gift."
-Like Graeber, Hyde tells a Maori story in which the bounty of the forest from which you gather food is assumed to be a gift from nature and you must give part of it back to the forest, which is called "feeding the spirit of the gift.
+Like Graeber, Hyde tells a Maori story in which the bounty of the forest is assumed to be a gift from nature and you must give part of it back to the forest, which is called "feeding the spirit of the gift.
 If you feed the spirit, all will stay lively and in motion".

 Poetic Gifts to Posterity¶